khusantoy/favorite-food-page/README.md

 <img src="preview/photo1.jpg" alt="preview image 1" width="300" height="630">

+> More about it in the telegram: https://t.me/khusanboyscodes/232

 ## Getting Started

 This project is a starting point for a Flutter application.